metju90/R3PI/README.md

 ## UX

 I put great effort to ensure the UX is good.
+I applied:

+- Loading spinners
-I am using spinners and rendering static images while the actual one loads to minimize flickers and enhances the smoothness of the website.
+- Default static image - while the actual image loads to minimize flickers and enhances the smoothness of the website.
+- Resetting application state - Upon `UserDashboard` componens unmount, I am resetting their respective global state to

 ## CSS